 As new drivers are less experienced on the roads, they are statistically more likely to be involved in a car accident.
 Although drivers aged 17-19 in the UK only make up 1.5% of the driving population, they are involved in 9% of serious and fatal crashes.

 Many car insurers also consider people at the other end of the spectrum to be higher risk.
-Drivers over the age of 75 may also notice an increase in their premiums, despite the fact that older drivers tend to drive less often and are more likely to avoid during busy periods such as rush hour.
+Drivers over the age of 75 may also notice an increase in their premiums.
+This is despite older people driving less often.
+They are also more likely to avoid during busy periods such as rush hour.

-Modifications to your vehicle – whether purely cosmetic or to enhance performance – can have a serious impact on the cost of your car insurance.
+Modifications to your vehicle can have an impact on the cost of your car insurance.
+Whether these modifications are simply cosmetic or to enhance performance.
 Upgrading your sound system creates more potential for thieves, which increases your risk of making a claim and therefore increases your premium.

 Not all modifications negatively affect the cost of your insurance.
-Immobilisers make your car more secure and less able to steal, and parking sensors reduce your chance of a prang when parking.
+Immobilisers make your car more secure and less able to steal.
+Parking sensors reduce your chance of a prang when parking.
 So fitting any of these will likely reduce costs for you.
-Remember to inform your insurance of any modifications that you make to your vehicle, as this will avoid any difficulties when making a future claim.
+Remember to inform your insurance of any modifications that you make to your vehicle.
+This will avoid any difficulties when making a future claim.

-If your spouse or partner intends to drive your car then it’s a good idea to add them to your policy as a named driver.
-When you do this, you are sharing the driving, which reduces the amount of time that any one driver spends behind the wheel, thus reducing the chance of an accident between each person.
+If your spouse or partner intends to drive your car then it’s a good idea to add them to your policy.
+This will make them a named driver.
+When you do this, you are sharing the driving.
+This reduces the amount of time that any one driver spends behind the wheel.
+And in turn this reduces the chance of an accident between each person.
 If your other half has a good no claims history, then you may find that your premium decreases.

 It’s important to not add a more experienced driver as the main driver of a car if they are not going to be the person who drives it the most.
 This is known as fronting, which is illegal.
 Not only could this invalidate your insurance, but it could also see the more experienced driver getting being prosecuted.